 - Other good vegetable and fruit sources – summer squash, asparagus, peas, sour cherries, prune plums.

-My advice to help you get get the most beta carotene out of your foods:
+My doctor’s advice to help you get get the most beta carotene out of the fruit and veggie foods you eat to get the best skin color:

 - Eat them with a little fat or oil because you’ll absorb beta carotene better with a little fat in your digestive tract.